 Hi Guys!
 Today I want to pen down a few thoughts on my trips to Puerto Vallarta, Mexico.
 I visited Puerto Vallarta which is on the Pacific side of Mexico twice–once with my sister and then as a bridesmaid on a bachelorette trip.
-Both trips were tremendously different, but oh so fun!
+Both trips were tremendously different and so fun!

 My 2006 Trip

 In 2006, I had just gotten my teaching credential and was interviewing for jobs.
-I had some leads, but still, it was nerve-wracking waiting to hear from prospective employers.
-To calm my nerves and to celebrate, my sister, Hina and I decided to partake in a quick getaway to Mexico.
+I had done a couple of interviews, but still, it was nerve-wracking waiting to hear from the prospective employers.
+To calm my nerves and to celebrate, my sister Hina, and I decided to partake in a quick getaway to Mexico.
 We chose Puerto Vallarta because it is far more economical than the Caribbean side of Mexico.
-We searched online for some all-inclusive packages and found a great deal and booked it after a discussion.
+We searched online for some all-inclusive 5-day packages and found a great deal and booked it after a discussion.

-We flew to the international airport at Puerto Vallarta and took a cab to the hotel.
+We flew into the international airport in Puerto Vallarta and took a cab to the hotel.
 Let me tell you something about the driving conditions there–they are quite terrible!
 It’s crowded and maybe it was the driver (or the second driver or the third) but we thought we were going to literally die.
 The scenery along the way to the hotel was pretty.
 We drove practically next to the coastline and saw many resorts and hotels.
-But the traffic there–uff!
+But the traffic there–my God.

 I have some great stories from that trip.
-One is from when we were bored of the resort life (Yes, and don’t judge us for our then-youthful exuberance) we took some day trips here and there as well.
-One of the fun things we did was visit a water park.
+One is from when we were bored of the resort life (Yes, and don’t judge us for our then-youthful exuberance) and we took a day trip.
+We visited a water park.
 I don’t remember how, but we figured out the route of the public bus that has a stop close to the water park.
-We could have taken a cab but we wanted to be adventurous (I guess we forgot about the cab ride from the airport and became even more daring).
+We could have taken a cab, but we wanted to be adventurous (I guess we forgot about the cab ride from the airport and became even more daring).
 Anyways in Mexico, there are no physical bus stops.
-Before and during the ride, we searched for one and looked as clueless and dumb as possible.
+We searched for one and looked as clueless and dumb as possible.
 Finally, we saw a middle-aged woman standing by the road carrying groceries so we stood next to her.
 And Mama Mia it worked!
-The bus picked the three of us and dropped my sister and I close to the water park.
+The bus arrived and picked the three of us up and dropped my sister and I close to the water park.
 One thing that helped us here was our background from Pakistan.
 Pakistan’s public transportation is the same.
-People just huddle together in a group and the bus comes and picks them up.
-We got a lot of stares from the locals on the bus and then a Mariachi guitar-person started playing the guitar on the bus and we were like, “whatever” and enjoyed the rest of the ride.
+People just huddle together in a group somewhere on the roads and the bus comes and picks them up.
+We got a lot of stares from the locals on the bus.
+Then a Mariachi guitar player boarded and started playing the guitar on the bus and we were like, “whatever” and enjoyed the rest of the ride.